 Ok, let’s start off by getting this out of the way; the Lamborghini Huracán Performante is so dangerous it managed to score a 6:52.01 time on the Nürburgring.
 If you’re familiar with the formidable Nordschleife Nürburgring, you know just how incredibly difficult it is for any car to hit a high six minute lap time.

 Yes, it’s faster than its older brother, the Lamborghini Aventador LP 750-4 Superveloce by 7 seconds, and yes it’s faster than a Porsche 918 Spyder by 5 seconds, hell it’s the second fastest car on the track with the insane Radical SR8LM just two seconds ahead of it.
 No one expected this, no one.
 Plenty of people are also very suspicious of the time.

-The engine remains naturally aspirated, all praise to the 5.2-litre V10 now honed and revised with a bronze manifold cover, reduced losses in the air intake, a new exhaust system, optimised engine fluid dynamics and titanium valves.
+The engine remains naturally aspirated, all praise to the 5.2-litre V10 now honed and revised with a bronze manifold cover, a new air intake, a new exhaust system, optimized engine fluid dynamics and titanium valves.

-Additionally, the V10 engine now produces 631-bhp and 442-lb ft of torque (70% of which are available at just 1,000 rpm) – packaged with Lambo’s seven-speed DCT and 4-wheel drive and you can get from knot to 62mph in just 2.9 seconds.
+Additionally, the V10 engine now produces 631-bhp and 442-lb ft of torque (70% of which are available at just 1,000 rpm) – packaged with Lambo’s seven-speed DCT and 4-wheel drive.
+You can get from knot to 62mph in just 2.9 seconds.
 From zero to 124mph in just 8.9 seconds and a top speeds in excess of 202mph.

 If you watch the lap footage, it’s clear the Lamborghini Huracán Performante is very balanced during high speeds and on demanding corners.
 That’s because the Chassis has been stiffened.
 Lamborghini equipped the Performante with 10-percent stiffer springs and bars while the roll stiffness has been improved by 15 percent, the axial and radial arm bushings are 50 percent stiffer.